-Ajay Devgn Says Working With Kajol In 'Tanhaji' Felt Like Home On Set!
+Ajay Devgn Says Working With Kajol In 'Tanhaji' Felt Like Home On Sets!

 Ajay Devgn On Working With Kajol

 "I don't know what the feeling is, because I felt that we are at home and not on a film set.
 We behaved with each other in front of everybody the way we behave at home.
-So, I won't be able to differentiate," the actor told the reporters at the trailer launch of the film.
+So, I won't be able to differentiate," the actor told reporters at the trailer launch of the film.

 Ajay Devgn On Why 'Tanhaji' Is A Special Film

 "Apart from being my 100th film, it's really a special film because when you a play a historical character like Tanhaji, who has been such a great warrior, it increases your responsibility as an actor.
 Sharad (Kelkar) also said the same thing when he was asked about his experience playing the role of Chhatrapati Shivaji Maharaj in the film.
-So, it is important to see you don't portray such characters in wrong manner," said the superstar.
+So, it is important to see you don't portray such characters in (the) wrong manner," said the superstar.

 The Actor Talks About The Action In The Film